eric-m-ho/eric-m-ho.github.io/_pages/publications.md

 ---
 ## Publications

+Darling-Hammond, S., & **Ho, E.** (2024).
+No matter how you slice it, Black students are punished more: The persistence and pervasiveness of discipline disparities. *AERA Open, 10*. <https://doi.org/10.1177/23328584241293411>

 **Ho, E.**, Seltzer, M., & Jeon, M. (2024).
 Are teachers meeting students’ needs in untracked science classrooms?
 Evidence based on a causal inferential approach. *PLoS ONE, 19*(4), Article e0300587. <https://doi.org/10.1371/journal.pone.0300587>